Top 10 Largest States In Nigeria By Population 2022

-Nigeria has an estimated population of over 200 million people.
+Nigeria has an estimated population of over a 200million people.
 We are seen as the largest black nation in Africa and the world at large.
-Nigeria is one of the most diverse nations in Africa, having ethnic groups that number in the hundreds.
+Nigeria is one of the most diverse Nations in Africa, having ethnic groups that number in its hundreds.

 However, in spite of the Nations’s large population and somewhat interesting population density, you would find it intriguing to know that not all states are uniformly populated, some are far more populated than others.